 Attend a DONA International annual conference!
 Attendance at the full conference (in person or virtual), satisfies the minimum number of contact hours required for recertification.
 Visit the DONA International annual conference page for conference details.
 DONA International also offers several continuing education webinars in both doula practice and doula business categories.
 Visit the continuing education page for more info.

 DONA Approved Continuing Education Hours

 Contact hours earned through continuing education programs, workshops, and seminars approved by DONA International are approved for recertification.

 Hours offered by recognized organizations that provide contact hours for perinatal/child health professionals are acceptable forms of contact hours.
 Examples include, but are not limited to, state/provincial nursing organizations, Lamaze International, International Childbirth Education Association (ICEA) and International Board of Lactation Consultant Examiners (IBLCE).
 See a full list of acceptable CE providers in the certification guide/packet: Birth Doula Recertification Guide or Postpartum Doula Recertification Guide.

 Hours approved as alternatives to continuing education can make up continuing education hours.
 Alternative hours include nontraditional learning and leading others (such as peer group leadership or offering educational talks for the community).
 Full lists of alternative education can be found in the recertification guides: Birth Doula Recertification Guide or Postpartum Doula Recertification Guide.

 DONA Document Library

 The DONA International resource/document library is filled with useful items to help you along the way.
-Download forms, read recent press releases/white papers and find links to additional member resources all in one place.
+Download forms, read recent press releases/position papers and find links to additional member resources all in one place.
 If you’re looking for a form, take a peek at the resource library!